-Sets the maximum EDNS UDP message size named will send in bytes.
-Valid values are 512 to 4096 (values outside this range will be silently adjusted to the nearest value within it).
-The default value is 4096.
+This sets the maximum EDNS UDP message size that named sends, in bytes.
+Valid values are 512 to 4096; values outside this range are silently adjusted to the nearest value within it.
+The default value is 1232.

 This value applies to responses sent by a server; to set the advertised buffer size in queries, see edns-udp-size.